 Once you get started, you will definitely want a flasher for seeing your lure and seeing the fish but you can get started sight fishing and add the flasher as you continue to acquire equipment.
 Best bang for the buck in my mind is a Vexilar FL-18 on a Genz Pack.
 This unit will do everything that you need.
 The FL-8 is also a great unit that will do everything the FL-18 will do without the zoom feature which is fine if you only plan to target panfish.

-Picking easy high percentage locations is crucial because you must be over the top of fish in order to catch them but the next most important component is your presentation.
+When ice fishing bluegill, picking easy high percentage locations is crucial.
+This is because you must be over the top of fish in order to catch them.
+However, the next most important component is your presentation.
 Rods don’t have to be expensive to catch fish.
 Choose a light action rod with a spring bobber or noodle tip if the goal is panfish like bluegills.
 Use a lighter line like two-pound CPT Mono and use small jigs like a CPT Drop Jig in a size 8.
 The CPT Drop Jigs are tungsten which makes them a little more expensive than traditional lead jigs but the tungsten will be much easier to feel on the rod tip.
 Tip the jig with a waxworm.
 Use a palomer knot which can be learned from simply searching on YouTube.
 Make sure the knot is straight so the jig hangs balanced and horizontal.

 Work the jig slowly down to fish and try to remain slightly above the fish if you can see the fish.
 The jigging movements don’t have to be big or drastic.
 Simply quiver the jig and pause.
 Quiver and pause until the fish comes up and eats.
 Small floats can also be used which can be useful especially for kids.
 If the spring bobber drops or the float moves, set the hook.

 For simply learning the basics and especially for introducing kids to the magic of ice fishing, simply getting over the top of a big school of bluegill is perfect.
 The fish don’t have to be the biggest.
-The goal starting out is to simply catch some fish and check an X next to the win column.
+For new anglers, the goal when ice fishing for bluegill is to simply catch some fish and check an X next to the win column.
 Get that experience.
 As you move along in your respective ice fishing career, you may want to target other species or target bigger fish but you must lay down the foundation.
 You have to generate the infatuation and interest.
 What is most exciting to me is the number of women for example that are planning on taking their kids ice fishing.
 The number of people who might not fit the mold as your prototypical ice angler.
 That is exciting because I know how great fishing is for people.
 There would be fewer problems in the world if more people took their kids out fishing.
 Enjoy the journey!